Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Theoretical model

 where we take $z_0=0.8$ for $M_{\rm abs}^*(z)$ and $\phi^*(z)$, but $z_0= 0.01$ for $\alpha(z)$.
 The best-fit evolution parameters are given in Table\,\ref{tab:ep}, and the luminosity functions are shown at a range of redshifts in Fig.\,\ref{fig:LF}.
 We convert the magnitude depth of SPHEREx to the absolute magnitudes at different redshifts at 2.2\,$\si{\micron}$.
 The dashed and dotted vertical lines are the magnitude depths of deep field and all-sky survey, respectively.
 We then obtain the continuous evolution of the luminosity function by linearly interpolating the luminosity function number densities between adjacent wavelengths at fixed redshift.

 The galaxy number counts in each magnitude bin per unit solid angle can be obtained through

 the flux production rate is given by

-where $m_{\rm lim} = 20.5$ is the masking threshold.
+where $m_{\rm lim} = 20.5$ at 2.2\,$\si{\micron}$ is the masking threshold \citep{Cheng21}.
 Brighter galaxies in EBL measurements are predominantly foreground objects and therefore need to be masked.
+This is a simplifying choice adopted for the forecast, and it does not fully capture possible wavelength-dependent variations in the masking depth across bands.
 Although the total EBL intensity is given by the integral of all background galaxies, bright background galaxies are rare and contribute significantly only locally, with a negligible effect on the angular power spectrum.
 We mask sources brighter than the masking threshold, resulting in the removal of approximately 50\% of the pixels.
 Here $f(m)=\nu f_{\nu}(m)$, and the specific flux $f_{\nu}(m) = 10^{-0.4(m-23.9)}\,{\rm \mu Jy}$, and $\mathcal{F}$ is the integrated flux in units of $\rm nW\,m^{-2}\,sr^{-1}$.
 Thus the kernel function of the IGL can be written as

 The total, one-halo and two-halo terms of the power spectrum for the IGL are given by

 and

 where $\bar{n}_{\rm gal}$ is the average number density of galaxies